le-mn/minhngocle.github.io/index.md

 ![Image](How can we see.png)

 - Alongside to GC, I am in love with the dark components of the universe.
 In spite of no detection (that's why they named _"dark"_), they are proved to be dominant components of our universe. _Dark Energy_ contributes on the expanding of universe and _Dark Matter_ gravitationally interacts with baryonic matter to form the structure we see nowadays.
-I did an intern project on calculating DM halos correlation functions, especially the peculiar velocity of DM halos, and wrote my own code to calculate it.
+I did an intern project at ASIAA, Taiwan with Dr. Teppei Okumura and Dr. Aniket Agarwal on calculating DM halos correlation functions, using mock catalog.
+By doing that project, I wrote my own code to calculate correlation function in Fortran.

 - In my bachelor thesis, I studied the inflation models with potential due to the Higgs-Dilaton scalar fields in Two-Times Physics.
 We would like to test whether higher dimensional factor could affect the inflation process.
 We found no evidence for the two scalar fields in Two-Time could run inflation.